 In March 2017, the FASB issued ASU 2017-07, Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost (Topic 715).
-ASU 2017-07 requires employers to report the service cost component in the same line item or items as other compensation costs arising from services rendered by the pertinent employees during the period.
-The other components of net benefit costs are required to be presented separately from the service cost on the income statement.
-This standard only allows the service cost component to be eligible for capitalization when applicable.
+ASU 2017-07 requires the disaggregation of the service cost component from the other components of net periodic benefit cost and allows only the service cost component of net benefit cost to be eligible for capitalization.
 ASU 2017-07 is effective for annual and interim periods in fiscal years beginning after December 15, 2017.
-The Company is currently assessing the impact of ASU 2017-07 on its consolidated financial statements.
+The Company sponsors two defined benefit plans in the UK under which accrual of pension benefits has ceased and there will not be a service cost component to the net periodic pension cost.
+Plan members benefits that have previously been accrued are indexed in line with inflation during the period up to retirement in order to protect their purchasing power.
+The Company plans to adopt this standard in the first quarter of fiscal year 2018 and does not expect a material effect on its consolidated financial statements.